-Instead of sifting through piles of paperwork and service policies on your own, hire an outside service to perform a utilities review audit.
+Instead of sifting through piles of paperwork and service policies on your own, hire a utility bill management expert to audit your overall expense and reduce costs.
 Utility auditors conduct a thorough review of all your monthly expenses from gas to electricity to internet and cell phones.
 Research your billing history to identify discrepancies.

 Invoice auditors find billing errors and provide effective solutions for your business.
 They conduct interviews with service companies and investigate market rates in order to discern whether or not your current payment structure aligns with industry norms.

 Once an auditor finishes his investigation, he’ll provide your business with insights on how to reduce your monthly bills, eliminate false fees and charges and navigate future contracts.

 SIB offers professional cost reduction services aimed at reducing your monthly bills.
 We analyze your company’s utility bills for an in-depth report on spending and offer creative savings solutions.
 We work with you and your vendors to ensure that you receiving excellent services at the best rates possible, usually without changing vendors.